checht71/PyTorch-Azure-Model-Deployment/README.md

 The codebase for this deployment has 3 main sections.
 The first is `Deploy ML model on Azure`, which uploads the model to Azure and runs it.
 The second is `score.py`, which defines how the model will behave when it is deployed.
 The third is `Predict from Azure Endpoint`, which takes an image from the users computer and sends it to the Azure model.
 This readme will break down all the relevant info about each section of the code.

-There is also a YouTube video explaining the code that this branch was forked from.
+There is also a [YouTube video](https://youtu.be/VfTVIXiffBU) explaining the code that this branch was forked from.
 It is not exactly the same, but it can give you a better idea of what is going on if that is helpful.
-[Here is the link](Check this video for step-by-step explanation: [https://youtu.be/VfTVIXiffBU](https://youtu.be/VfTVIXiffBU))

 # How to Run:
 1. Go to Azure portal and sign up if you haven't.
 Create a `resource group` and a `workspace`.